pyx-partners/dmgd/docs/architecture.md

 # Overview

-Prova is a decentralized digital asset platform.
+DMG is a decentralized digital asset platform.
 It enables an issuer to create, destroy, trade, and store digital tokens on a decentralized blockchain.

-Like other blockchain technology, Prova provides transparency and cryptographic proof of transactions via a decentralized and highly robust decentralized ledger.
+Like other blockchain technology, DMG provides transparency and cryptographic proof of transactions via a decentralized and highly robust decentralized ledger.

-Prova differentiates from other blockchains in that:
+DMG differentiates from other blockchains in that:

 1. Assets are transparently issued on chain via administrative transactions.
 Tokens are not created as part of block creation.